masinde70/AI-for-HealthCare/README.md

 ### Multi pluner reconstruction
 Extracting a 2D image in coronal plane from an image which has been acquired in sagittal

+3D reconstruction is creating a 3D image or from the 2D slices.